Using the Terminal

 ncdu application (with your system’s

-package management tool), which provides the file size using a curses-based file browser.
+tool), which provides the file size using a curses-based file browser.

 For more information about monitoring the internals of your Linode, you can refer to the System Diagnostics guide.